Holomorphic curves in Stein domains and the tau-invariant: Introduction

-This can be used to prove the following theorem that gives a new way of obstructing the existence of a Stein filling which is a rational homology four-ball.
-See the work of Bhupal and Stispicz \cite{BS}.

-\begin{cor} Let $(M,\xi)$ be a contact manifold.
-If $M$ contains a link $L$ that can be put in transverse position so that its self-linking number exceeds $2\tau_\s(L)-|L|$ then $M$ has no rational homology ball Stein filling. \end{cor}

-The methods of this paper can also be used to find topological obstructions for a link type to be the boundary of a $J$-holomorphic curve in some Stein filling.
-We state two corollaries that go in this direction.
-In the following two statements $L$ denotes a link in a contact three-manifold $(M,\xi)$, and $\s$ the underlying $\text{Spin}^c$-structure.
+The methods of this paper can also be used to find topological obstructions for a link type to be the boundary of a pseudo-holomorphic curve in some Stein fillings.
+We state two corollaries in this direction.
+In the following two statements, $L$ denotes a link in a contact three-sphere $(M,\xi)$ with $c^+(\xi)$ vanishing in $HF_{\text{red}}(-M,\s)$, and $\s$ the $\text{Spin}^c$-structure associated to $\xi$.